emtee40/FMHY-wiki/FMHY‐Notes.md.md

 (The link may become outdated after a while, go to the OpenRGB site `https://openrgb.org/index.html` and find the newer one in the menu on the top right.)

 Supported devices (Latest experimental) => `https://openrgb.org/devices.html`

 ***

-#### LightDLMovies Note

-LightDLMovies is known for having popups / redirects, make sure you have an adblocker enabled when using the site

-***